hhoover/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

       datatype: string
       description: The name of the parameter used to pass the id token
     - group: Consumer Mapping
+      description: how to map external identity provider managed identities to Kong managed ones?
     - name: consumer_claim
       required: false
       default: